pravinkumarvb/SmartValidation.Core/README.md

 ##  Installation

-This package will be published on NuGet soon.
-For now, clone or copy the code to your project.
+Clone or copy the code to your project.

 ```bash
 git clone https://github.com/pravinkumarvb/SmartValidation.Core.git